Bitmischief/mythweaver/README.md

 - Use example.env as a template to create a .env file in the root of the API directory
 - `DATABASE_URL`
   - In most cases this can stay unchanged, as the default value is set to the Postgres container that is created by Docker Compose
+- `CORS_ALLOWED_ORIGINS`
+  - For local development this can remain the default `["http://localhost:3000"]`.
+For production deployments, this would be the URL of your frontend UI.
 - `JWT_SECRET_KEY`
   - This should be a unique alphanumeric string that is used to sign the JWT tokens that are created by the API.
 This can be any string you want, but it should be kept secret.
   - We typically recommend using openssl to generate the keys like so: `openssl rand -base64 32`